Naksp/Gravity_Platformer/README.md

 Run `make run` command in `Simple_Platformer` folder.

 ## Assets
-All assets used in Simple_Platformer are licensed under CC0 Public Domain.
+All assets used in Simple_Platformer were made by me for the purpose of this game.